Clojure provides two basic ways to interface with the host platform.

 (toString [] "Hello, World!")))

-As we don't get a named class from proxy
+As we don't get a named class from proxy but some anonymous object

 there is obviously no constructor to call.
 So we just define a function

-calling proxy
+calling proxy.

 user=> (.toString (make-some-example))